wal-g/wal-g/docs/MySQL.md

  WALG_MYSQL_BINLOG_REPLAY_COMMAND='mysqlbinlog --stop-datetime="$WALG_MYSQL_BINLOG_END_TS" "$WALG_MYSQL_CURRENT_BINLOG" | mysql'
 ```

-For the restore procedure you have to do similar things to [what the offical docs says about full backup and restore](https://mariadb.com/kb/en/full-backup-and-restore-with-mariabackup/):
+For the restore procedure you have to do similar things to [what the official docs says about full backup and restore](https://mariadb.com/kb/en/full-backup-and-restore-with-mariabackup/):
 * stop mariadb
 * clean a datadir (typically `/var/lib/mysql`)
 * fetch and prepare desired backup using `wal-g backup-fetch "backup_name"`